dczmer/davelab/_basic_scripting/03_conditionals.md

 A test operator is written in the form of `[[ ]]` with your condition between the inner brackets.

+{: .note }
+You may see other examples using single-brackets "[ ]".
+The double-brackets are an extension added by bash that add more functionality over the standard single-bracket syntax.
+Always use the double-brackets.

 If you want to compare two numbers, use `-gt` to see if one is greater:

 ```zsh